Chirag-ahir/JAVA-All-Basic/README.md

 A Copy Constructor in Java is a constructor that initializes an object through another object of the same class.

 What is Interface in Java ?<br>
-The interface in Java is a mechanism to achieve abstraction.
-It's a blueprint of class which contains static constants and abstract methods.
+  An Interface in Java programming language is defined as an abstract type used to specify the behavior of a class.
+An interface in Java is a blueprint of a class.
+A Java interface contains static constants and abstract methods.

 What is Marker Interface ?<br>
 An empty interface in Java is referred as a Marker interface.
 Serializable and Cloneable are some popular ex. of Marker Interface.